tenzir/tenzir/web/docs/setup-vast/tune.md

 Rebuilding partitions also recreates their sketches.
 The process takes place asynchronously in the background.

-VAST continually rebuilds partitions in the background.
+VAST continuously rebuilds partitions in the background.
 Control this behavior in your `vast.yaml` configuration file, to disable or adjust the resources to spend on automatic rebuilding:

 ```yaml
 vast: